ckormanyos/xxd/README.md

 The version of `xxd` in this repository has been adapted for MSVC/GCC/clang standalone build.

+Build artifacts (i.e., the executable xxd program) are created in CI for both `Win*` as well as `*nix`.
+These can be readily found and downloaded for convenient use without the need to build `ckormanyos/xxd`

 ## Build

 This version of the source code has been adapted for build on both `Win*`